V-Sekai/manuals/index.md

 # V-Sekai Social VR

-We're creating an open-source virtual reality platform that prioritizes ease of use and meets the requirements of the VR community.
+V-Sekai caters to the needs of the open source VR community.
+We're trying to make a user-friendly and free virtual reality platform.
 Become a part of the [V-Sekai](https://v-sekai.org) team by joining our [Discord server](https://discord.gg/7BQDHesck8)!

 `vī-sekai` translates to "V-World" in English.